azr4e1/Knowledge/cdb798cfffc3fbd35361e5ab2fbe363c.md

 - [ ] Create tests!!!
 - [ ] pager for `list` command when beyond certain length
-- [ ] Consider using the `rich` library for pretty printing?
-- [ ] rename functionality to rename a note and all the links pointing to it
+- [ ] add rename functionality to rename a note and all the links pointing to it
-- [x] Add a star when creating _next_ note to indicate the link to the next note
+- [ ] add grep wrapper
 - [ ] When adding git origin at initialization, if remote exists already, pull from that
-- [x] support filename reference and full title reference for links
 - [ ] extend print functionality to print different parts of the notes.
 Also support color.
 - [ ] Find broken links
 - [ ] Knowledge graph creation
 - [ ] Support for using external or internal tool for fuzzy finding/searching
 - [ ] Support for TOML configuration
+- [ ] Consider using the `rich` library for pretty printing?
 - [ ] Plugin system
+- [x] Add a star when creating _next_ note to indicate the link to the next note
+- [x] support filename reference and full title reference for links

 ## Plugins
 - [ ] AI for categorisation and grouping of notes